PM Harris Clashes with Douglas over Hurricane Aid - The St Kitts Nevis Observer

 Soon after the press release was issued Dr. Douglas took to the airways calling the government new initiative deplorable and claimed that it was a direct effort to undermine the hurricane recovery efforts of Antigua and Barbuda and Dominica,

+Prime Minister Harris respomded,by raising concern why Douglas appeared more troubled about Dominica, Antigua and Barbuda and less concerned about St.Kitts and Nevis..
+Dr Harris said, “Whose interest is he most concerned about,getting St,Kitts back on its feet again or getting Dominica or Antigua?”

-But, Dr. Douglas apparently didn’t read the statement very well.
-Prime Minister Harris actually said, “Although Hurricane Irma did not make a direct hit on the Federation, it caused danger to the public sector and private property, with damages of substantial amounts to the order of USD 150 million and the Hurricane Season is not over yet.”
+Dr. Douglas apparently didn’t read the statement very well.
+Prime Minister Harris actually said,”Although Hurricane Irma did not make a direct hit on the Federation, it caused danger to the public sector and private property, with damages of substantial amounts to the order of USD 150 million and the Hurricane Season is not over yet.

 “The government of St. Kitts and Nevis would like to be in a position to provide assistance to its citizens and to make funds available for a speedy recovery to the economy.
 It is therefore being recommended that a new fund, the Hurricane Relief Fund, be established under the Citizenship by Investment Programme to provide such relief.”